bchareyre/yade-mpi/doc/sphinx/github.rst

  git format-patch origin  #create patch file in current folder)

-and send to the developers maililng list (yade-dev@lists.launchpad.net) as attachment.
+and send to the developers mailing list (yade-dev@lists.launchpad.net) as attachment.
 In either way, after reviewing your changes they will be added to the main trunk.

 When the pull request has been reviewed and accepted, your changes are integrated in the main trunk.
 Everyone will get them via ``git fetch``.